Develop-X/AWS/AWS Certified Solutions Architect/03_– S3 Object Storage & CDN , Glacier and CloudFront.md

   - Control Access to buckets using

-      - **Bucket Policies – bucket wide.
+      - **Bucket Policies – bucket wide.**

-      - **Access Control Lists (ACL) – up to individual objects.
+      - **Access Control Lists (ACL) – up to individual objects.**

   - S3 buckets can log all access requests to another S3 bucket even another AWS account.

 ### Encryption

-  - In Transit
+  - **In Transit**

-Secured using SSL/TLS
+**Secured using SSL/TLS** - For securing data in transit, S3 uses HTTPS by default.
+This means that SSL/TLS (Secure Sockets Layer/Transport Layer Security) encryption is used both for transferring data and also for sending S3 service management requests issued through the AWS Management Console or S3 APIs.

-  - Data at rest
+  - **Data at rest** two ways:

-1. Server Side
+1. **Server Side**

     1. S3 Managed Keys – SSE – S3

-    2. AWS KMS Managed Keys – SSE – KMS – Envelop Key.
-Provides audit trail
+    2. AWS KMS(Key Management Service) Managed Keys – SSE – KMS – Envelop Key.
+Provides audit trail CMK (AWS managed Customer Master Key)

     3. SSE using customer provided keys.
 Key Management is responsibility of user.
 SSE-C

+Amazon S3 Server Side Encryption handles all encryption, decryption, and key management in a totally transparent fashion.
+When you PUT an object and request encryption (in an HTTP header supplied as part of the PUT), we generate a unique key, encrypt your data with the key, and then encrypt the key with a master key

-2. Client Side
+2. **Client Side**

 Encrypt data at client side and then upload to S3.

 ## Storage Gateway

-  - It is a service which connects an on-premises software appliance (virtual) with cloud based storage to provide seamless and secure connectivity between the two.
+  - It is a service which **connects an on-premises software appliance (virtual) with cloud based storage** to provide seamless and secure connectivity between the two.
 Either via internet or Direct connect.

+  - Your gateway uploads data from the upload buffer over an encrypted Secure Sockets Layer (SSL) connection to the AWS Storage Gateway service running in the AWS Cloud.
+The service then stores the data encrypted in Amazon S3.
+You can take incremental backups, called snapshots, of your storage volumes.

   - It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC

-  - The virtual appliance will asynchronously replicate information up to S3 or Glacier
+  - **The virtual appliance will asynchronously replicate information up to S3 or Glacier**

-  - Can be downloaded as a VM – VMware ESXi / Hyper-V.
+  - **Can be downloaded as a VM – VMware ESXi / Hyper-V.**

   - 4 Types of Storage Gateways.